 Our engineers are based across the UK.
 We ensure that we send local engineers to our customers.
 All our engineers are experienced & fully qualified to install your chosen product.
 Our engineers have to pass a vigorous audit process on each installation to ensure that these are completed to the highest of standards and manufacturer instructions.

 Yes - Glow Green is regulated by the FCA as a credit broker.
 This means we work with a panel of lenders that can supply you with finance.
-Our lenders supply finance for our boiler, air conditioning and EV charger installations.
-We do not work with our lender to provide finance for Solar and Battery Storage.
+Our lenders supply finance for our boiler, PV solar, battery storage, air conditioning and EV charger installations.

 As you can imagine, this is the number one question our customers ask.
 This is why we created our online quote tool, to help give our customers an idea of the cost instantly.
 The tool takes things like the size of your home into consideration and gives you a personalised quote with various options to suit your budget.